soma2000-lang/Problem1-Problem2/README.md

 ```

-Or you could stop the `backend` Docker Compose service:
+Or we could stop the `backend` Docker Compose service:

 ```bash
 docker compose stop backend
 ```

-And then you can run the local development server for the backend:
+And then we can run the local development server for the backend:

 ```bash
 cd backend